XingFramework/xing-book/introduction/super_fast_start.md

 Didn't work?
 Almost certainly our fault.
 [File a ticket!](https://github.com/XingFramework/xing-framework/issues)

 NOTES: `rake initialize` is just a convenience to create a PostgreSQL database and migrate it with a users table.
-If you aren't ready to create a DB or want to use something other that PostgreSQL, simply skip step 5.
+If you aren't ready to create a DB or want to use something other than PostgreSQL, simply skip step 5.